godotengine/godot-docs/tutorials/optimization/gpu_optimization.rst

 The Godot renderer is a little different to what is out there.
 It's designed to minimize GPU state changes as much as possible. :ref:`SpatialMaterial
 <class_SpatialMaterial>` does a good job at reusing materials that need similar
-shaders.  if custom shaders are used, make sure to reuse them as much as possible.
+shaders.
+If custom shaders are used, make sure to reuse them as much as possible.
 Godot's priorities are:

 -  **Reusing Materials:** The fewer different materials in the